test-kitchen/kitchen-pester/README.md

   You can use this to install from a private gallery for instance.

-* `sudo` - bool, default is `true`. (non-windows only) execute all PowerShell calls as sudo.
-This is useful in some cases, such as when `pwsh` is installed via `snap` and is only available via `sudo` unless you customise the system's configuration.
+* `sudo` - bool, default is `true`. (non-windows only) Execute all PowerShell calls as sudo.
+This is necessary in certain cases, such as when `pwsh` is installed via `snap` and is only available via `sudo` unless you customise the system's configuration.

 * `downloads`- map[string, string], defaults to `["./PesterTestResults.xml"] => "./testresults"`.
 Files to download from SUT to local system, used to download the pester results locally.
 The key is the remote file, value the local file it should be saved as.